 Shoes sharing the same inspiration, history, materials, or technologies are routinely assembled under one compilation for the convenience of those who may wish to categorize or label their own collection as such.
 The classic collections like the Adidas Originals, Air Max 1, Air Force 1, new balance classic sneakers, and the Classic Leather head the pack of frequently asked about collections.

 German footwear company Puma has been in the business for some 70 years.
 Since it was founded by Rudolf Dassler in 1948 in Herzogenaurach, Germany, the company continues to produce sports and lifestyle shoes.

-At the onset, the company has been solely producing football cleats and running shoes but eventually diversified their catalog introducing kicks for various sports and disciplines as well as its lifestyle sneakers and retro releases of their past successful designs.
+At the onset, the company has been solely producing soccer cleats and running shoes but eventually diversified their catalog introducing kicks for various sports and disciplines as well as its lifestyle sneakers and retro releases of their past successful designs.
 As part of its footwear offering diversification, Puma started releasing shoes for various sports like tennis which had a massive following in the 1960s.

 While companies like Adidas had tennis shoe releases such as the iconic Stan Smith and Nike had its Court shoes, Puma had the Puma Smash leather which was released in 1968.
 The all-white shoe which later came out in an all-black variant was sleek, straightforward, and innovative with just a few detailing such as the recognizable sans serif Puma call out on the side, the signature Formstrip, and the signature Jumping Cat logo at the back.